Giftmbatha/SmartTender/README.md

 ## Epic Overview
 This sprint focuses on implementing and integrating the **Tender Readiness Scoring** feature — enabling teams to assess their suitability for specific tenders based on their company profiles and AI summarization data.

-The sprint includes backend model design, API development, frontend integration, and optional AI-based explanations.
+The sprint includes backend model design, API development, frontend integration.

 ---